AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 description: Everything you need to know to create and manage a point program with Merkl
 ---

-# Create and manage a point program
+# Create and Manage a Point Program

 Merkl serves as a powerful indexing and computation engine for points programs, tracking onchain activity and calculating time-weighted user contributions.
 However, **Merkl does not mint or allocate points directly**—it provides the raw data and calculations that you can use however you see fit.